Pakistan–Poland relations

-Pakistan–Poland relations refers to bilateral relations between Poland and Pakistan, which date back to the 1940s.
+Pakistan–Poland relations are the bilateral relations between Poland and Pakistan, which date back to the 1940s.
 After the Independence of Pakistan on August 14, 1947, Liaquat Ali Khan, the first Prime minister of Pakistan, made the first diplomatic approaches to the People's Republic of Poland and finally, on December 17, 1962, Pakistan became one of the first Muslim countries to establish relations with then-communist government of Poland.